ssamot/ce888/labs/lab1/README.md

 ## Lab Exercises
 - [ ] Create a pycharm project in the remote directory of your labs.
 You will need to modify `bot.py`
-- [ ] I will tell everyone what to comment in the IRC channel!
+- [ ] Keep throwing emotional word stuff in the channel!
 	* You will need to type messages from time to time as the lab progresses
 - [ ] Using the emotion detector, find the average of each emotion present in the comments
 	* Add the emotions for each message